 - Eating out

-- Home decor- spending a lot of money on decoration and furniture right when you move in, especially if it's temporary, rather that saving and adding over time; with a budget.
+- Home decor– spending a lot of money on decoration and furniture right when you move in, especially if it’s temporary, rather than saving and adding pieces over time.

-- Total up how much you spend over the course of a year and see if it's really worth it, adds value and is something you really love and care about.
+- Total up how much you spend over the course of a year, and see if it’s really worth it.
+Does it add value to your life?
+Is something you really love and care about?

 - Use the free versions of streaming services rather than paying for premium services.
 Also, use a $30 over the air antenna to get a ton of free HD channels rather than pay for cable.

-If you have seen the Harry Potter movies you probably remember the scene where Harry's cousin Dudley is counting his birthday presents and is mad at his parents for only buying him 102 presents this year because he got 101 last year and he should have more presents every year.
-Sometimes it's hard to know how many presents you should be buying your child or how to to make sure they aren't expecting more and more or turn into Dudley.
-Here is a simple rhyme that we use for present buying for Carmen:
+If you have seen the Harry Potter movies you probably remember the scene where Harry’s cousin Dudley is counting his birthday presents and is mad at his parents for only buying him 101 presents this year because he got 102 last year.
+Sometimes it’s hard to know how many presents you should be buying your child or how to to make sure they aren’t expecting more and more.
+You don’t want to create a Dudley.
+Here is a simple rhyme that we use for present buying for our daughter Carmen: